 Taberna is at the end of Calle Los Frailes near the convent.
 This is a good place to stop and have a beer or cocktail on a hot day or lunch or dinner.
 This is a more upscale restaurant.
 If you go for dinner don’t expect it to be crowded and enjoy the relaxing atmosphere by the convent.

 Paakal is a small local place with a cute garden.
 This is a very affordable place with a small and fresh lunch menu.
-This small places is just a few blocks off the main square but one of those local finds with good value food and good taste.
+This small place is just a few blocks off the main square but one of those local finds with good value food and good taste.
 At night they make tamales and serve then on the other side of this restaurant.
 Check our video for scenes of this restaurant to see what we mean!

 El Meson is the main nice restaurant in town.
 It is right on the main square.
 This is a colonial courtyard where you can have regional food.
 It is romantic and upscale.
-They have regional cuisine and the prices are not the highest that they could be.
-This place is good to take a large group, but make a reservation.
+They have regional cuisine, and the prices are not the highest that they could be.
+This place is good to take a large group but make a reservation.
 Try the jicama margaritas.

 El Jardin de los Frailes is on the Calle de Los Frailes.
 It is a nice garden restaurant off the street and offers regional cuisine.
 This is a very nice setting with even a small Mayan house replica at the entrance.
 This is a good place for lunch or dinner.
-Prices are a good value and the atmosphere is very good as well.
+Prices are a good value, and the atmosphere is very good as well.

 Maria De La Luz Hotel serves a good breakfast.
 This is open to the public.
 They have a mini buffet with typical eggs, hotcakes, juices and fruit.
 The hotel will remind you of a Florida hotel from the 1960’s.
 The buffet is served by the pool and is a nice setting.